rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

-% Non-Profit Idea: Neverending Charity
+Title: Non-Profit Idea: Neverending Charity
-%
+Date: 2010-10-16 00:30
-%
+Author: Randall Degges

-# Non-Profit Idea: Neverending Charity
+Tags: business, ideas

 I often have business / charity ideas that I would eventually like to act on.
 I (stupidly) never kept a record of them anywhere, until today.